Sesame Dressing

 Instructions

-• In a small bowl or in a jar with a tight-fitting lid, combine brown sugar, olive oil, vinegar, sesame seeds, and soy sauce.
+• In a small bowl with a whisk, or in a jar with a tight-fitting lid, combine brown sugar, olive oil, vinegar, sesame seeds, and soy sauce.

 • If you're going to use the dressing right away, let it sit out on the counter to let the flavors meld.
 Otherwise, store it in the refrigerator and shake it up again before you use it.